Know a 7th – 12th grader interested in joining Kids4Peace Boston’s School Year Program? Email email@example.com for details!

 Find out more details about some of the impressive work that K4PB youth leaders do to create a more just and peaceful society here.

 Kids4Peace Boston school year participants have opportunities to attend summer leadership training programs (by grade level) including overnight camps, service learning, a global leadership institute, counselor training, and more.
 These programs enable participants to deepen a wide variety of skills, such as dialogue facilitation, problem solving and conflict resolution, and advocacy.
 Some of these experiences also help young people develop a global perspective on peace and social justice through interactions with peers not only from around the US, but also with Israelis and Palestinians.

-Today’s Kids4Peace Boston Peace Leaders are Jews, Muslims, and Christians from a variety of neighborhoods, cultures, races, mosques, churches, and synagogues in the Boston area.
+Today’s Kids4Peace Boston Peace Leaders are Jews, Muslims, and Christians from a wide variety of neighborhoods, cultures, races, mosques, churches, and synagogues in the Boston area.
 They give K4PB a teenager’s highest compliment: They show up.
-More than 70% stay involved.
-And so do many of their families.
+More than 70% stay involved, as do many of their families.
 They do so because Kids4Peace Boston is a place where they can form deep friendships that are different from those they make elsewhere, and where they are valued as leaders and change makers who have an important role in making our world a safer, more accepting, and more just place.

 Contact firstname.lastname@example.org to join or for more information.